Homeschooling in the United States: Federal law

 In the 1988 case Murphy v.
-State of Arkansas, the court summarized is legal position:
+State of Arkansas, the court addressed the limitations of Pierce v.
+Society of Sisters, stating:

 The Court has repeatedly stressed that while parents have a constitutional right to send their children to private schools and a constitutional right to select private schools that offer specialized instruction, they have no constitutional right to provide their children with private school education unfettered by reasonable government regulation...Indeed, the Court in Pierce expressly acknowledged "the power of the State reasonably to regulate all schools, to inspect, supervise and examine them, their teachers and pupils..."